compsocialscience/summer-institute/2022/howard-mathematica/in-the-news.md

 <br />

 ---
+<u>BLOG: Innovative ‘Bite-Sized Lunchtime Talks’ Offer Unique Opportunity for SICSS-Howard/Mathematica Participants To See Data at Work </u>
+<br><font color="grey"><font size="2">Feb 10, 2022</font></font>
+<br><i><font size = "2">Presenters in SICSS-Howard/Mathematica's "Bite-Sized Lunchtime Talks" discussed improving knowledge equity, diversifying the AI community, fighting misinformation, and much more!
+Experience them for yourself in this fourth of nine Sage Methodspace blogs by Naniette H. Coleman, the founder and lead organizer of SICSS-Howard/Mathematica, and Maddy Chen, event assistant.
+Presenters: Wiki Education, the Data Nutrition Project, California Policy Lab, FakeNet AI and FactSpace West Africa, Black in AI, the University of California Publisher Negotiation Team, and vary CSS.</font></i>
+<br><font size = "1">(Posted by <a href="https://www.methodspace.com/blog/innovative-bite-sized-lunchtime-talks-offer-unique-opportunity-for-sicss-howardmathematica-participants-to-see-data-at-work">Sage Methodspace</a>)</font>

 <u>BLOG: Wayne A.I.
 Frederick Delivers Opening Plenary Address for SICSS-Howard/Mathematica 2021 </u>
 <br><font color="grey"><font size="2">Feb 7, 2022</font></font>
 <br><i><font size = "2">Hear from SICSS-H/M opening plenary speaker and Howard University President Wayne A.I.
 Frederick M.D. in this third of nine Sage Methodspace blogs by Naniette H. Coleman, the founder and lead organizer of SICSS-Howard/Mathematica, and Nianyao (Amber) Du, event assistant.
 Dr. Frederick emphasized the importance of diversity and representation to all the participants, and shared how computational social science interacted with his professional world.</font></i>